Windyera/Mathematics-Data-Pack/README.md

 # Mathematics Data Pack

-This data pack works with scoreboard, add several math-based functions.
+This data pack works with scoreboard, provide several math-based functions.

 ## How to use